Dr Mick UrbaniakSenior Lecturer

 - BIOL314 Molecular & Biochemical Parasitology: Parasite glycobiology; drug discovery for Neglected Diseases.

-I was appointed as a Lecturer in Biomedicine and Life Sciences within the faculty of Health and Medicine in September 2013.
+I was appointed as a Lecturer within the Division of Biomedical and Life Sciences in September 2013, and promoted to Senior Lecture in 2018.
 My background is in Chemistry (BSc. and PhD.), but my subsequent postdoctoral research at the University of Dundee focussed on the biology of the trypanosomatids.
-I have a track record of successfully translating my basic research into early stage drug discovery with the Dundee Drug Discovery Unit.
+I have a track record of successfully translating my basic research into early stage drug discovery with academic and industrial partners.
 I am a registered STEM ambassador, enabling me to engage in outreach activities to promote science in schools.

 PhD Supervision Interests

 My laboratory is seeking to recruit PhD and MRes students interested in the basic biology of Trypanosoma brucei and Leishmania species, which are the etiological agents of a number of diseases in developing countries.
 We can offer projects that use genetic, proteomic and biochemical approaches to study the parasites in vitro and in vivo.
 Please contact me for further details (No funded positions currently available).

 Dynamic regulation of the Trypanosoma brucei transferrin receptor in response to iron starvation is mediated via the 3’UTR